fitbl4nk/bl4nk.kr/content/blog/Attaching to gdb with pwntools/index.md

 context.terminal = ['tmux', 'splitw', '-vf']    # split entire window vertically
 ```

-Using `tmux` is old-fashioned, but still powerful.
-You should note that the python code should be run after `tmux` session was opened. (refer to [Troubleshooting](#0x03-troubleshooting).)
+I know it's pretty old-fashioned, but I've been using `tmux` since it's pretty clean.
+The one thing you should notice is make sure you're actually running inside a `tmux` session before executing the script (see [Troubleshooting](#0x03-troubleshooting)).

 ## 0x02.
 Conclusion
-For now I'm using the following code as a template for pwnable.
+Here's the final script I use as my `exploit.py` template:

 ``` python
 from pwn import *